intjelic/python-sfml/doc/source/api/audio.rst

       The sample rate defines the number of audio samples captured per second.
 The higher, the better the quality (for example, 44100 samples/sec is CD quality).

+   .. classmethod:: get_available_devices()

+      Get a list of the names of all availabe audio capture devices.

+      This function returns a tuple of strings, containing the names of all availabe audio capture devices.

+      :return: A tuple of strings containing the names
+      :rtype: tuple

+   .. classmethod:: get_default_device()

+      Get the name of the default audio capture device.

+      This function returns the name of the default audio capture device.
+If none is available, None is returned.

+      :return: The name of the default audio capture device
+      :rtype: string (or None)

+   .. method:: set_device(name)

+      Set the audio capture device.

+      This function sets the audio capture device to the device with the given name.
+It can be called on the fly (i.e: while recording).

+      If you do so while recording and opening the device fails, it stops the recording.

+      :param string name: The name of the audio capture device
+      :return: True, if it was able to set the requested device
+      :rtype: boolean

+   .. method:: get_device()

+      Get the name of the current audio capture device.

+      :return: The name of the current audio capture device
+      :rtype: string

    .. classmethod:: is_available()